malteranalytics/malteranalytics.github.io/_posts/2022-02-22-nba-lineups.md

 ![plot of chunk unnamed-chunk-1](/assets/images/2022-02-22-nba-lineups/image6.png)

-In the below chart, we can see a definitive uphill relationship between Net Rating and lineup salary among the most used lineups.
-However, there seems to be little to no relationship between the two variables among more infrequently used lineups.
+In the below chart, we can see a definitive uphill relationship between Net Rating and lineup salary among the most used lineups, although there seems to be little to no relationship between the two variables among more infrequently used lineups.
 In these cases, it is just as likely that an inexpensive lineup will succeed as will an expensive lineup.
 Perhaps the expensive lineups that are performing poorly are getting less minutes together throughout the season, while inexpensive lineups that are outperforming expectations are getting more minutes than otherwise expected.